wayland/Raku-TOP/docs/Markdown/Reference/TOP.md

 Implements grep on Relation.

+### select(@fields, :$destination-table)

+Creates a new table with only a selection of columns, not all of them

+Recognises a lone '*' as a request for all fields

+If $destination-table is provided, then that's used as a basis for the new table, otherwise one is just created

 ### .add-row(@fields)

 Can be used to add a row to a table.
 This is mainly for internal use by eg. Parsers and Formatters